What We Do

-- Post Separation Support: Many times, a marriage involves a spouse that is dependent on the other for financial support.
-Through post separation support, the dependent spouse can receive much-needed financial support until a permanent order of Alimony is determined.
+- Post-separation Support: Many times, a marriage involves a spouse that is dependent on the other for financial support.
+Through post-separation support, the dependent spouse can receive much-needed financial support until a permanent order of alimony is determined.

 - Alimony: There are many factors that the court considers when determining whether or not a spouse is entitled to an award of alimony.
 Those that have been in long-term marriages, in which a spouse is dependent on the other spouse for their financial stability, may seek alimony.

-- Property Division: North Carolina courts divide the marital state 50/50 unless there are circumstances in which this division is not equitable.
+- Property Division: North Carolina courts divide the marital estate 50/50 unless there are circumstances in which this division is not equitable.
 Each family must first determine what is included as marital property/debt and what should be excluded, and then they must decide how this property should be divided.
-This is a complicated process that begins with the gathering of documents to calculate the exact amount of marital property at the time of separation.
+This is a complicated process that begins with the gathering of documents to calculate the exact amount and value of marital property at the time of separation.

 - Child Support: The amount of child support is a calculation that is formulated to ensure that children are receiving support from both of their parents.

 - Domestic Violence: Safety should be considered before any decisions are made regarding a family law issue.
-Statistics show that one of the most dangerous times for a victim of Domestic Violence is when they are trying to leave the relationship.
+Statistics show that one of the most dangerous times for a victim of domestic violence is when they are trying to leave the relationship.
 Please seek assistance from your local shelter for counseling services and safety plans if you believe this is something that is happening to you.